polcak/jsrestrictor/website/content/pages/threatmodel.md

 `navigator.oscpu`, installed fonts, results of mathematical operations, and other techniques.
 We do not want to replace such techniques as we do not have the resources to create a consistent environment.

+Besides fingerprinting, JShelter also focuses on other threats appearing on the web.
+For example, JShelter prevents web pages from turning the browser into a proxy to the local [network](/localportscanning/).
+The user should be able to decouple anti-fingerprinting countermeasures and other countermeasures.